 Free Time Ideas:

-: Why not dress in Bhutan's National attire to visit the Paro Local Market?
-Check what Bhutanese eat for their daily life?
-What is include in Bhutan Dishes?
+1. Visit Paro Local Market or Street: Why not dress in Bhutan's National attire to visit a local market or Paro's main street?
+Check what Bhutanese eat and what ingredients are used in Bhutan Dishes.
 Colorful Chili peppers, dry cheese, potatoes, apples...

-2. Try Bhutan National Game (self-pay for the fee): Archery is the favorite pastime for Bhutanese.
+2. Try Bhutan National Sport (self-pay for the fee): Archery is the favorite pastime for Bhutanese.
 It has a history of over 2,000 years and was declared Bhutan's National Sport in 1971.
 Targets at traditional Bhutanese tournaments are placed at both ends of a 140m range (Olympic distance is 70m).
 Enjoy your time by holding a bow and arrow.

 Feel free to contact your guide in advance for more travel advice and tips tailored to your interests.